Dual cab utes tow test 2016

-Towing is the latest marketing buzzword when it comes to workhorse utes.
+Towing is the latest marketing buzzword when it comes to workhorse dual cab utes.
 Three tonne?
 Three and a half?
-Automotive manufacturers would have you believe these utes can do the job without raising a sweat.
-But how do they actually drive with that much weight hanging off the back?
+Automotive manufacturers would have you believe that the best utes can do the job without raising a sweat.
+But how do they actually drive and tow with that much weight hanging off the back?
 We decided to put the manufacturers’ claims to the test.

-So we’ve assembled seven of the most popular dual-cab 4x4s on the market to see how they perform at or near maximum towing capacity.
+So we’ve assembled seven of the most popular dual-cab 4x4 utes on the market to see how they perform at or near maximum towing capacity.
 And, of course, we made sure they were fitted with electric trailer brakes.
 We also tested them at maximum GVM without a trailer.

 You may ask why they’re all autos.
 Well, in Oz, it’s by far the most popular tranny choice.
 Volkswagen declined to be a part of the test due to the need for electric trailer brakes to be fitted.